 Day nurseries, pre-school playgroups, independent schools and registered childminders

-Use our Childcare Search for providers that offer early education funded places and apply to them directly.
+Use the Childcare Search (opens a new window) to find providers that offer early education funded places and apply to them directly.
 There is no set time for doing this but we advise that you register your child in good time for the best chance of getting your child a place with your chosen provider.

 Private or independent nursery, preschool playgroup or childminder